Compare Health Insurance Plans

 Step 1: Check Monthly Budget

-How much premium can I comfortably afford every month?
+Ask: What premium can I comfortably afford each month?

 Step 2: Estimate Medical Usage

-Do you rarely visit doctors or need regular treatment?
+Do you usually visit doctors or need regular treatment?

 Step 3: Compare Total Cost